openfga/rfcs/20231214-listUsers-api.md

 ListUsers({
   object: "document:1",
   relation: "viewer",
-  user_object_type: "user"
+  user_filter: [{type: "user"}]
 }) --> ["user:jon", "user:andres"]
 ```
 In this case the algorithm simply must expand all direct relationships between `document:1#viewer` and `user` objects.
-Since these are directly related to one another, then we must only do a simple database lookup which equates to `SELECT user_object_id FROM tuple WHERE object_type="document" AND object_id="1" AND relation="viewer" AND user_object_type="user"`
+Since these are directly related to one another, then we must only do a simple reverse database lookup.

 ### Example 1b (Direct Relation with Userset)
 ```